The Emerging Trend Radar

 • EXCLUSION

-• TRUST VS. «A PERSON LIKE ME»
+• CONFIDENCE IN «A PERSON LIKE ME»

 • UNEMPLOYMENT

-• SOCIAL POLARIZATION
+• SOCIAL POLARISATION

 Sharing economy